This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the 5 pillars of soil health?

-Like five sturdy foundation stones supporting a house, soil health rests on these pillars: minimize disturbance, maximize cover, diversify plants, maintain living roots year-round, and integrate livestock.
+The five pillars of soil health are: minimize disturbance, maximize cover, diversify crops, maintain living roots, and integrate livestock grazing.

 What to add to soil to make it healthy?